QConferences/lightning-discussions-boston2025/README.md

 **We are offering all conference attendees** the opportunity to propose a discussion topic or share about a project you are working on and connect with the community during break sessions.

 ## What is a Lightning Discussion? ##
 Lightning Discussions are short, participant-led meetups to start conversations on a challenge, idea, or best practice.
 They are designed to initiate peer learning and connection.
-Lightning Discussions are informal, led by attendees and happen in small-group discussions without presentations or AV.
+Lightning Discussions are informal, led by attendees and happen in small groups without presentations or AV.

 ## Instructions
 - Choose a slot that works for you below, edit the schedule on this page, and submit it as a pull request.
 Sign up is on first come-first first-served basis.